Twentysix26/defender-docs/docs/warden/statements.md

 Will assign to the user the "punish role" and deliver the "punish message" that have been set in Defender (see `[p]dset general`)
 **Accepts:** Nothing
 **Context:** `message`
-* `notify-staff`
-Will send a message to staff's notification channel.
-The message may include an embed.
-Please refer to the [examples](/defender-docs/warden/examples#notifying-the-staff) to understand its use.
-**Accepts:** A string representing the message to send.
-Or a map that describes the embed and all the behaviors of the notification.
-**Context:** Any
-* `send-mod-log`
-Will create a new mod-log case of the last expel action issued by the rule
-**Accepts:** A string representing the reason of the expel action.
-Supports context variables.
-**Context:** Any
-* `set-channel-slowmode`
-Will set (or deactivate) slowmode of the channel in the context's message
-**Accepts:** A string representing the slowmode time.
-Some examples: '5 seconds', '2 minutes', '4 hours'.
-'0 seconds' will deactivate slowmode.
-**Context:** `message`
-* `enable-emergency-mode`
-Will toggle emergency mode
-**Accepts:** A bool (true or false), representing whether emergency mode should be enabled or disabled
-**Context:** Any
-* `send-to-monitor`
-Will send a message to Defender's monitor, `[p]defender monitor`
-**Accepts:** A string representing the message to send.
-Supports context variables.
-**Context:** Any
 * `get-user-info`
 Gets an attribute from an arbitrary user and assigns it to a variable.
 Many of the [standard discord.py Member attributes](https://discordpy.readthedocs.io/en/latest/api.html#discord.Member) are supported.
 Additionally, the attributes